rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 - [Running tests in PyCharm](https://www.jetbrains.com/help/pycharm/pytest.html)
 - [Running tests in VSCode](https://code.visualstudio.com/docs/python/testing)

-These include advanced details, like running tests in parallel, which are beyond the scope of this material.
+These linked materials also include advanced details, like instructions for running tests in parallel, which are beyond the scope of this material but are useful nonetheless.

 ## Enhanced Testing with pytest

-In addition to providing us with a simple means for organizing and running our test suite, pytest has powerful features that will both simplify and enhance our tests!
+In addition to providing us with a simple means for organizing and running our test suite, pytest has powerful features that will both simplify and enhance our tests.
+We will now leverage these features in our test suite.

 <!-- #region -->
 ### Enriched Assertions